-- 1. You did not itemize deductions or - 2.
-The amounts on Schedule B, line 3 and line 4, are zero.

-Otherwise, complete lines 10 through 34 and enter on line 6 the amount from:

-- Line 12 of the worksheet on page 6, whichever applies.
+You did not itemize deductions, or • The amounts on Schedule B, line 3 and line 4, are zero.
+Otherwise, complete lines 10 through 34 and enter on line 6 the amount from line 34 (or, if applicable, line 12 of the worksheet on page 8).

 Estates and trusts.
-Recompute the miscellaneous itemized deductions shown ( or as previously adjusted) on Form 1041, line 15b, and any casualty or theft losses shown (or as previously adjusted) on Form 4684, Casualties and Thefts, line 18, by substituting modified adjusted gross income (see below) for the adjusted gross income of the estate or trust.
+Recompute the miscellaneous itemized deductions shown (or as previously adjusted) on Form 1041, line 15b, and any casualty or theft losses shown (or as previously adjusted) on Form 4684, Casualties and Thefts, line 18, by substituting modified adjusted gross income (see below) for the adjusted gross income of the estate or trust.
 Subtract the recomputed deductions and losses from the deductions and losses previously shown, and enter the difference on line 6.